wiedem/motion-effects/README.md

 # MotionEffects

-**MotionEffect** is an open source package that makes motion effect functions available for SwiftUI views on iOS.
+**MotionEffects** is an open source package that makes motion effect functions available for SwiftUI views on iOS.

 ## Getting Started